PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 combination of hyperparameters to be ``k=50`` and ``learning_rate=0.0079`` with a Recall@100 score of 0.6988.

-However, as it utilizes contains a continouous hyperparameter, the ``RandomSearch`` method may not always find the best combination of hyperparameters.
-This is also the reason why we have set the ``n_trails`` parameter to 20 to increase the chances of finding the best combination of hyperparameters.
+However, as it contains a continuous hyperparameter, the ``RandomSearch`` method may technically run forever.
+That is why we have set the ``n_trails`` parameter to 20 to stop at some point.
+The more we try, the higher chances we have of finding the best combination of hyperparameters.

 Results may vary from dataset to dataset.
 Try tuning your hyperparameters using different configurations to find the best hyperparameters for your